Xayah-Hina/Xayah-Hina.github.io/README.md

 - **Smooth Transitions:** Optimized page transitions and component animations
 - **Performance Improvements:** Reduced animation overhead for better user experience
 - **Visual Polish:** Enhanced visual feedback and interaction animations

+### 📢 Announcement Feature
+- **Configurable Announcement Bar:** Added a customizable announcement bar with options for title, content, icon, type, and closable functionality.
+- **Flexible Positioning:** Supports positioning the close button at the bottom-right of the announcement bar.
+- Twikoo 评论系统显示和性能优化

 ---